 Ingredients for your Plant Based Stuffed Bell Peppers

-- 1/4 cup Kalamata Olives: Slice these briny olives to provide a sharp, salty contrast.
+- The Briny Contrast: Chop 1/4 cup of pitted Kalamata olives for a sharp, salty bite.

 Easy Steps for Farro and Walnut Stuffed Peppers

-Next, prepare the hearty filling.
-In a large mixing bowl, toss together the warm cooked farro, the toasted walnuts, the wilted spinach and garlic, the drained diced tomatoes, the sliced Kalamata olives, the dried oregano, the cumin, and the sea salt.
-Stir everything thoroughly until the mixture is perfectly combined.
+- The Technique: In a large bowl, combine your cooked farro, toasted walnuts, wilted spinach, drained diced tomatoes, sliced Kalamata olives, oregano, cumin, and sea salt.

-Finally, put the fully stuffed peppers back into the oven.
-Bake them for an additional 15–20 minutes.
-You will know they are finished when everything is piping hot throughout and the tops of the farro filling look slightly golden and toasted.
+- The Practical Tip: Place the stuffed peppers back into the oven at 375°F. Bake them for an additional 15 to 20 minutes until the filling is piping hot and the tops look toasted.

 High-Value Pro Tips for Culinary Success